 If you've noticed that this checking pattern also resembles the compulsive loops described in how porn rewires your brain, that's not a coincidence.
 You're layering an OCD compulsion on top of a dopamine-driven habit loop.

-One of the cruelest features of HOCD is the groinal response, a physical sensation in the genital area that gets triggered by anxiety, attention, or intrusive thoughts rather than by genuine sexual desire.
+One of the most confusing features of HOCD is the groinal response, a physical sensation in the genital area that can be triggered by anxiety, attention, or intrusive thoughts rather than by genuine sexual desire.

 This is a well-documented phenomenon in OCD literature.
 When you direct intense attention toward your genitals (which is exactly what happens during a porn "test"), your body often produces a physical sensation.
 Anxiety alone can create tingling, warmth, or a feeling of increased blood flow.
 This is a stress response, not a sexual one.